SuyashGargote/SANKET/README.md

-# SANKET - PROVENANCE-BASED DIGITAL FORENSICS USING WATERMARKING AND DECENTRALIZED LEDGERS
+# SANKET — Provenance-Based Digital Forensics Using Watermarking and Decentralized Ledgers

-**Phase 1 — Working Prototype**
+**Phase 1 — Working Prototype with Forensic Verification Layer**

-A local, modular system that encrypts documents for multi-recipient distribution, embeds unique **DCT-domain invisible watermarks** on each decryption, logs events to a tamper-evident hash-chain ledger, and identifies the source of leaked files — even after JPEG compression, resizing, or noise.
+A local, modular system that encrypts documents for multi-recipient distribution, embeds unique **DCT-domain invisible watermarks** on each decryption, logs events to a tamper-evident hash-chain ledger, and identifies the source of leaked files with **forensic-grade confidence scoring** — even after JPEG compression, cropping, rotation, resizing, or noise attacks.

 ---